-Field survey of the site resulted in location of one watermain pipe in the southeast corner of the proposed project area.
-However, as-built drawings from 1985 provided by the St. Louis County Department of Parks & Recreation, depict a waterline of unknown size and capacity entering the proposed site near the parking lot in the northeast corner and running east and west before turning to the northwest.
-Additionally, a 15-ft wide easement to St. Louis County Water Co. runs from north to south in the east side of the property as depicted on the ALTA/NSPS Land Title Survey completed by Sherril Associates, Inc.
+Field survey of the Proposed Action area resulted in location of one watermain pipe in the southeast corner.
+However, as-built drawings from 1985 provided by the St. Louis County Department of Parks & Recreation, depict a waterline of unknown size and capacity entering the Proposed Action area near the parking lot in the northeast corner and running east and west before turning to the northwest.
+Additionally, a 15-feet wide easement to St. Louis County Water Co. runs from north to south in the east portion of the property as depicted on the ALTA/NSPS Land Title Survey completed by Sherril Associates, Inc dated May 21, 2018.

-Missouri American Water Co. has watermains that serve the cemetery and surrounding areas and has been contacted regarding the existing lines.
-The proposed conditions will closely resemble the existing land use for this property, and it is anticipated that there is available capacity to the site.
+Missouri American Water Company has watermains that serve the JBNC and surrounding areas.
+The proposed conditions will closely resemble the existing land use for this property, and it is anticipated that there is available capacity to the Proposed Action area.